5Mountains/kottans-frontend/README.md

 ## <a name="object_oriented_javascript">Object-Oriented JavaScript</a>

-:memo: Well, the materials of the **Object-Oriented JavaScript** course (version of 2015) from "udacity", I have to say, were a bit complicated for me :confused:.
+:memo: Well, the materials of the **Object-Oriented JavaScript** course ([old version](https://classroom.udacity.com/courses/ud015)) from "udacity", I have to say, were a bit complicated for me :confused:.
 In my opinion, the examples were quite poor, and and I really didn't catch the point of all the stuff. **IMHO** - If you really came to this course without previous OOP familiarity, knowledge obtained in this course to complete the last task (frogger arcade game) - won't be enough :expressionless:.

-But in general, I used to try various programming approaches such as  functions, prototypal and pseudo-classes.
-Also, different method like `extend()` that does  one-time property copying  and `Object.create()` which makes ongoing look-up deligation and other.

 <details><summary>toggle Screenshot :clapper:</summary>
 <br>